-Ben efit Covered Health Services (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Injections in a Physician's Office Allergy Injections - Office 100% 60% after you meet the Annual Deductible Allergy Injections - All Other Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Injections Other Than Allergy 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Lab, X-Ray, Minor and Major Diagnostics - CT, PET, MRI, MRA and Nuclear Medicine and Other Diagnostics Testing - Outpatient ■ Office 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Outpatient Hospital 100% after you pay a \$150 Copay 60% after you meet the Annual Deductible ■ All Other Outpatient Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Mental Health Services Inpatient Facility.
-100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible Inpatient Professional Services.
-100% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Office.
-100% after you pay a Copayment of \$30 per visit 70% after you meet the Annual Deductible Partial Hospitalization/Intensive Outpatient Treatment/Other 100% 70% after you meet the Annual Deductible Obesity Surgery See Section 5, Additional Coverage Details for limits.
-Depending upon where th is provided, Benefits will b under each Covered Heal sect be the same as those stated th Service category in this
+Covered Health Services Benefit (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network for which Benefits are described under Physician's Office Services - Sickness and Injury below.
+Service category in this section Injections in a Physician's Office ■ Allergy Injections - Office 2 100% 60% after you meet the Annual Deductible ■ Allergy Injections - All Other Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Injections Other Than Allergy 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Lab, X-Ray, Minor and Major Diagnostics - CT, PET, MRI, MRA and Nuclear Medicine and Other Diagnostics Testing - Outpatient ■ Office 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Outpatient Hospital 3 100% after you pay a \$150 Copay 60% after you meet the Annual Deductible All Other Outpatient Facilities 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Mental Health Services ■ Inpatient Facility.
+100% after you pay a Copayment of \$500 per Inpatient Stay 60% after you meet the Annual Deductible ■ Inpatient Professional Services.
+100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Office.
+100% after you pay a Copayment of \$30 per visit 70% after you meet the Annual Deductible ■ Partial Hospitalization/Intensive Outpatient Treatment/Other 100% 70% after you meet the Annual Deductible

-Benefit (The Amount Payable by the Plan based on Eligible Expenses) Covered Health Services In-Network Out-of-Network Orthognathic Surgery 100% after you meet the Annual Deductible Out-of-Network Benefits are not available Ostomy Supplies Office Setting.
+Covered Health Services Benefit (The Amount Payable by the Plan based on Eligible Expenses) In-Network Out-of-Network Obesity Surgery See Section 5, Additional Coverage Details for limits.
+Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
+Orthognathic Surgery 100% after you meet the Annual Deductible Out-of-Network Benefits are not available Ostomy Supplies ■ Office Setting.
 100% 60% after you meet the Annual Deductible Outpatient Setting.
 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible See Section 5, Additional Coverage Details for limits.
-Physician Fees for Surgical and Medical Services Primary Physician 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Specialist Physician.
-100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury Home Visits 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible All Other Services 100% after you pay a Copayment \$30 per visit 60% after you meet the Annual Deductible Pregnancy - Maternity Services A Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
+Physician Fees for Surgical and Medical Services ■ Primary Physician 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ Specialist Physician.
+100% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician's Office Services - Sickness and Injury ■ Home Visits 100% after you meet the Annual Deductible 60% after you meet the Annual Deductible ■ All Other Services 100% after you pay a Copayment \$30 per visit 60% after you meet the Annual Deductible Pregnancy - Maternity Services A Deductible will not apply for a newborn child whose length of stay in the Hospital is the same as the mother's length of stay.
 Benefits will be the same as those stated under each Covered Health Service category in this section.
 No Copayment applies for prenatal visits after the first visit.
-Preventive Care Services Physician Office Services.
-100% 60% after you meet the Annual Deductible